nesaboz/solar/README.md

 # Future work

+Augmentation is by no means thoroughly explored and one can explore more of it.
+This could improve detection is shadowed areas.
+In addition, shape of the solar panels is distinct (long, rectangular) and some post-processing can be applied to remove noise.

+Once could evaluate number of solar panels as means of tracking the progress of solar farm construction.
-Future work includes evaluating number of solar panels (we know that pixel resolution is 50cm/pixel).
-The panels have about 40 inches (101.6 cm, or 2 pixel) width.
+We know that pixel resolution is 50cm/pixel, the panels have about 40 inches (101.6 cm, or 2 pixel) width.

 Small edge improvements can be done by allowing for some overlap when cropping large images.
-Once segmentation is done we can combine the masks and the edge effect should disappear.
+Once segmentation is done we can combine the masks and the edge effect will disappear.